opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-and-Updating-Job-Frequencies.md

 The **Job Execution** frame is used to set the priority and maximum run time for the job.

-Specify a number for the job\'s priority, zero (0) being the lowest.
+Specify a number for the job's priority, zero (0) being the lowest.
 Either manually input the priority number or utilize the input field selectors to make your selections.